 New Visions for Public Schools runs a network of district and charter high schools.
 New Visions schools are datadriven and have strong graduation rates, making them a solid option to explore for many students.

-If you are interested in learning more about charter schools in your student's area, visit the NYC Charter School Center's website.
+To learn more about charter schools in your student's area, visit the NYC Charter School Center's website.

-V. 8TH GRADE HIGH SCHOOL APPLICATION CHECKLIST
+V. 8TH GRADE HIGH SCHOOL APPLICATION CHECKLIST (2023 - 2024)

 STUDENT NAME: